 During the first year of his co-presidency of CPRS Hamilton (2014-15), he has built upon the excellent work of past presidents and energized his board to increase Hamilton membership by 10%.
 He has also spearheaded a program to increase CPRS Hamilton’s value proposition to the business community by leading the creation of, StartUP with CPRS Hamilton, a new strategic initiative aimed at increasing awareness of the power of public relations for startups and small business, which involves a speed dating 90-minute format and was organized jointly with local innovation centres (so far: Hamilton Innovation Factory, Milton Innovation Centre).
 During the event, CPRS Hamilton members offer free public relations consulting to leaders of startups and small businesses.
 The first event attracted 21 organizations.

-Natalie Tomczak’s extensive communications experience has been keeping her busy in a field she is passionate about for nearly 15 years.
-As a Communications Strategist at the University of Regina, she is responsible for media relations, issues management, risk assessment and identification, crisis communications and writing strategies to align, enhance and build the University’s reputation.
-She is the project manager of the community relations portfolio – a provincial recruitment and retention outreach initiative in collaboration with the University’s President’s Office.
-To round out her external and internal communications strategies, she works closely with the Development and Alumni teams ensuring strategic communications and marketing objectives are met.
+Natalie Tomczak’s extensive communications experience has been keeping her busy in a field she is passionate about for the last 15 years.
+She recently transitioned into the role of Director of Communications at the Law Society of Saskatchewan where she is responsible for stakeholder engagement, issues management, risk assessment and identification, crisis communications, media relations and writing strategies to align, enhance and build the Law Society’s reputation.
+Prior to joining the Law Society, Natalie worked at the University of Regina in a variety of communications and public relations positions and at Farm Credit Canada.

-Natalie has been a CPRS member and has concurrently served on the CPRS Regina chapter Board of Directors since 2007 in various roles, starting as a Student Representative, moving up to Director (communications portfolio), Vice-President and has recently completed four terms as President (2011-15).
-On the CPRS National level, she volunteered on the Job Task Force committee.
+Natalie has been a CPRS member and has concurrently served on the CPRS Regina Board of Directors since 2007 in various roles, starting as a Student Representative, moving into to the position of Director (communications portfolio), Vice-President and President (2011-15).
+After completing a five-year term as President, she continues to serve on her Local Board back in the role as Vice-President.
+At the CPRS National level, Natalie leads the Membership Task Force Committee and has volunteered on the Job Task Force Committee, later leading it soon thereafter.
 In 2014, she was Chair of the CPRS Regina Prairie Mini-Conference and served on the Saskatchewan Awards for Communications Excellence (ACE) committee in a variety of roles, including Co-Chair in 2010.
-Natalie also mentors and collaborates with other communications professionals at all levels.
+Natalie also mentors and collaborates with other communications and public relations professionals at all career path levels.
 Natalie holds a Bachelor of Arts (Psychology), a Certificate in Public Relations, and a Certificate in Marketing and Advertising from the University of Regina.